Clean Sunscreen

 According to the CDC, skin cancer is the most common form of cancer in the United States.
 1 in 3 Americans will develop skin cancer by age 70.

 The results of a 2011 study indicated regular use of an SPF 15 or higher sunscreen reduces the risk of developing melanoma by 50 percent.
-Unfortunately, questionable sunscreen ingredients pose other health risks.
-Most options on the shelves contain these ingredients, but there are safer options.
-Included here are considerations when shopping for sunscreen, an explanation of ingredients, plus safe options that work.
+Unfortunately, using sunscreens with toxins poses other health risks.
+Most options on the shelves contain these chemical UV filters which are endocrine disruptors plus toxic inactive ingredients, but there are clean effective options that perform well.

 Physical Sunscreen vs Chemical Sunscreen